spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 By default, Spacelift supports logging in using GitHub, GitLab, or Google.
 Some organizations however prefer a Single Sign-On approach, where access to resources is centralized.
 To accommodate this use-case, Spacelift supports Single Sign-On using [SAML 2.0](#setting-up-saml) or [OIDC](#setting-up-oidc).

+## Managed Identity Provider vs SSO

 !!! tip
     The SSO integration can only be configured once the [Spacelift account has been created using one of the supported Identity Providers](../../getting-started.md#step-1-create-your-spacelift-account).

+To create a Spacelift account, a user needs to choose one of the supported managed identity providers.
+That user then becomes the "Managed IdP Admin".

+If SSO is configured, the managed identity provider used to create the account and the associated admin are disabled and the first user to successfully log in becomes the "SSO Admin".

+Login policies are not evaluated for Managed IdP and SSO admins so that they cannot lock themselves out.
+As a side effect, there won’t be any [Login policy samples](../../concepts/policy/README.md#sampling-policy-inputs) for them in the [Policy Workbench](../../concepts/policy/README.md#policy-workbench-in-practice).

+If SSO is disabled later, the managed identity provider and associated admin are re-enabled automatically.

 ## Managing integrations